F1F88/sm-ext-log4sp/readme.md

 ### Useage

 1. Download the latest Zip from [Github Action](https://github.com/F1F88/sm-ext-log4sp/actions) that matches your operating system and sourcemod version
-1. Upload the `addons/sourcemod/extension/log4sp.ext.XXX` in the ZIP to the `game/addons/sourcemod/extension` folder on the server
+1. Upload the `addons/sourcemod/extension/log4sp.ext.XXX` in the ZIP to the `game/addons/sourcemod/extension` folder

 ### Features